 It was therefore a natural progression that a long ocean race to foreign shores would eventuate, building on a centuries-old tradition of maritime exchanges between the Northern Territory and its northern neighbours, with Makassan fishermen regularly visiting the northern Australian coastline in search of trepang.

-CYANT founded both the Darwin Dili Race (in then Portugese Timor, now Timor Leste (East Timor)) in 1973, which was Australia’s first international sailing event and the Darwin to Ambon International Yacht Race in 1976.
+CYANT founded both the Darwin Dili Race (in then Portuguese Timor, now Timor Leste (East Timor)) in 1973, which was Australia’s first international sailing event and the Darwin to Ambon International Yacht Race in 1976.

 However, CYANT’s origins meant that it was not all about the serious business sailing and racing.
 Social activities were always intrinsically involved in any event that CYANT organised.
 In 1974, following the destruction of Darwin by CycloneTracy on Christmas Eve, it was CYANT who led a ‘revolt’ again an edict issued by Major General Stretton (in charge of Darwin’s evacuation and emergency arrangements) that there would be no celebration of New Year’s Eve.
 The first CYANT New Year’s Eve ‘do’ was quickly organised at the DSC, proving a raging success and a much needed break for the sailing fraternity of Darwin who had lost so much.
 CYANT continued the tradition of running New Year’s Eve functions at the DSC until the mid 1990s.